Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 technically the Zip format allows for relatively optimal partial fetching, so we could just fetch the relatively small amount of data related to variant properties.
-Still, fetching data from a possibly large number of wheel variants could hardly be considered an optimal solution.
+Still, fetching data from a possibly large number of wheel variants could hardly be considered an optimal solution, and not all indexes support HTTP range requests.

 Variant wheels do need unique filenames though, and at the same time we wanted to avoid making them too long — as some existing wheel filenames